W1ll011/Data-Analysis-Projects/README.md

 The wafer had an overall die yield of 87.81%, with 121,856.87 DPM.
 Failures were classified as either primarily functional (physical) or parametric.
 9.67% of failures were parametric, while only 2.51% were functional.
 Within the parametric category, the most common failure type was high off-state leakage current (I_off).
 Thus, the focus of this analysis was finding potential root causes for the I_off failures.

-Given the device being fabricated is a power MOSFET, the code was configured to flag any occurrence of I_off above 2,000 nA – a suitable limit for this device.
+Given that the device being fabricated is a power MOSFET, the code was configured to flag any occurrence of I_off above 2,000 nA – a suitable limit for this device.
+Fifty-two (52) dies were found to have an I_off failure.
+Of those 52 dies, 4 with accompanied by a physical defect, and 8 were accompanied by a drain-to-source leakage current (I_dss) failure.

 There were 40 dies with solely I_off failures, and 4 dies with I_off failures accompanied by physical defects.
 This suggests that physical defects did not have a profound effect on I_off failures for this wafer.